EpicSkookumScript/EpicSkookumScript.github.io/docs/about/team.md

 ![Markus Breyer photo](/images/about/markusb200p.jpg ){:.no-padding .right-margin .clear-all}

 Technical master extraordinaire, Markus Breyer ([LinkedIn][MarkusLI]) has multiple decades of experience in the video game industry.
-Since the acquisition of SkookumScript by [Epic Games][acquired] he is employed as a Principal Engineer at Epic working on secret projects related to Fortnite and the Unreal Engine.
+Since the acquisition of SkookumScript by [Epic Games][acquired] he is employed as a Principal Engineer at Epic working on the Verse language for Unreal Editor for Fortnite (UEFN) and the Unreal Engine.
+He joined Agog Labs fulltime as a co-founder in 2015 after seeing Conan demo SkookumScript.
+Markus performed wizardry with the SkookumIDE and live integration with Unreal Blueprints as well as helping to optimize SkookumScript to ridiculous speeds.

 He has held senior and R&D positions at Tesla and seven major game studios including 2K, LucasArts and Factor 5, where he [shipped ten AAA titles and contributed to over ten more][MarkusMoby].
 He specializes in advanced math, animation, simulation, physics, rendering, collision, compression, and speaking in a charming German accent.

 Markus was still in high school when he created numerous video games for the Commodore 64, as well as an Amiga audio/video digitizer that was rated #1 by German magazines *Deluxe Sound* and *Deluxe View*.
 While a student at the Technical University of Hamburg, he ran a successful hardware development company designing and selling electronic devices, ultimately graduating *summa cum laude* with a Masters in Computer Science and Electrical Engineering.